spilman6/courses/pages/dap/one-to-many-relationships.md

 <details>
 	<summary>Show the Answer</summary>

 	They are difficult put into a database table directly.

-	We didn't discuss this above, but they are also difficult to search, update, sort, filter, etc.
+And though we didn't discuss this above, but they are also difficult to search, update, sort, filter, etc.
 </details>